HaoranLiu507/PulseShapeDiscrimination/README.md

 - If you find our work useful in your research or publication, please cite our work:

-- Haoran Liu, Yihan Zhan, Mingzhe Liu, Yanhua Liu, Peng Li, Runxi Liu, Zhuo Zuo, and Bing-Qi Liu, **"Pulse Shape Discrimination Algorithms: Survey and Benchmark."** *Under Review,* vol. XX, no. XX, pp. XXXX-XXXX, XXX.
-2025. [[arXiv](https://doi.org/)]
+- Haoran Liu, Yihan Zhan, Mingzhe Liu, Yanhua Liu, Peng Li, Zhuo Zuo, Bingqi Liu, and Runxi Liu. **"Pulse Shape Discrimination Algorithms: Survey and Benchmark."** *arXiv preprint* arXiv:2508.02750, 2025. [[arXiv](https://arxiv.org/abs/2508.02750)]

 ## Project Description

 Pulse shape discrimination is essential in radiation detection systems to distinguish between different types of radiation.
 This project employs a variety of approaches to PSD, incorporating both statistical methods and prior knowledge models.
 Neutron and gamma-ray discrimination serve as the default application demo for this project.
 By incorporating additional datasets, other particle types can also be utilized.
-For a more detailed description of the PSD methods incorporated in this project, as well as comparisons and analyses between these methods, please refer to our review article: [[arXiv](https://doi.org/)].
+For a more detailed description of the PSD methods incorporated in this project, as well as comparisons and analyses between these methods, please refer to our review article: [[arXiv](https://arxiv.org/abs/2508.02750)].

 ### Key Features: